-From the original text: "We start with a requirement specification of a known customer, or distribution/marketing.
+From the original text: "... start with a requirement specification of a known customer, or distribution/marketing.
 The content does not just consist of technical specifications but also of target cost, ergonomic and safety specifications and Industrial Design.
-"Table 2 can be derived.
+"Table 3 can be derived.

-The cited parts can be separated in step 1 and 2 of Table 2.
+The cited parts can be separated in step 1 and 2 of table 3.
 The description of the identified step itself is shown in column C, the serial number in column A.